Resolving power: A general approach to compare the distinguishing ability of threshold-free evaluation metrics: Empirical sampling models

 Moving to the third step of noise estimation, the initial model is the natural choice to evaluate since improvements will be made from this starting point.
 We generate 10,000 samples from the empirical distribution, fixing the prevalence with stratified sampling, and then find 95 percent confidence intervals.
 The fourth and final step uses the signal curve to estimate and compare metric resolution.
 Results of the sampling experiment are displayed in Table \ref{tab:empirical_summary}.

 The last row uses the signal curve to map AUPRC to the AUROC scale.
 Recall that metric resolution, \(\kappa\), is just the width of the 95 percent confidence interval in AUROC units.
 The AUROC has considerably better discrimination with a resolving power that is over 70 percent greater than the AUPRC.
 The absolute difference in confidence interval widths is about 0.011 AUROC units, which could be substantial relative to the often small improvements achieved during hyperparameter tuning.

-The robustness of these results with respect to the additive improvement assumption could be checked with a sensitivity analysis that explores other paths towards class score separation.
-An extreme alternative would be to resolve errors starting with the highest risk scores first and then moving down the rankings.
-This would yield an immediate strong response for the AUPRC while the AUROC would maintain its constant rate of improvement.
-An opposite extreme would be to improve all the lowest ranked cases first.
-There are also myriad intermediate strategies.
-One could use a mechanism similar to \citet{Mazzanti2020}, with improvements initially evenly distributed across the score distribution but then gradually becoming concentrated in the early retrieval area.
+Hence, the resolving power analysis predicts that the AUROC will be better than the AUPRC for model search.
+But is it actually?
+The next section considers the challenge of empirically assessing the resolving power framework.